CodeMyst/pastemyst/README.md

-# SnippetMyst
+# PasteMyst

-A service for posting code snippets
+A lightweight and simple website for pasting text, mainly code snippets.